ContentLEAD/ContentLead-WP-Theme/readme.md

 - use "Regenerate Thumbnails" plugin (http://wordpress.org/extend/plugins/regenerate-thumbnails/) to resize thumnails to custom sizes if needed

 ## To Be Done:
-- Custom Post Type for Product
-- Preview Newsletter
 - Date Icon & Ribbon
+- Adjust html for post images (figure & caption tags)
+- use sharrre javascript instead of AddThis social sharing
 - Icons for contact form & newsletter input fields
-- FeedBurner Inegration
 - Add Admin section for theme on backend of WordPress
 - Latest News slider
 - Design/Implement different selectable layouts for index.php